open-wc/api-viewer-element/docs/docs/guide/using-demo.md

 ## Styles

-The live demo relies on the analyzer to get default values for documented custom CSS properties.
+The live demo relies on the analyzer to get default values for documented [CSS Custom Properties](../writing-jsdoc/#css-custom-properties).
 As a fallback, it collects the values on the rendered component using `getComputedStyle(element).getPropertyValue()`.

 We recommend using the following CSS structure to provide styling API for web components to make Styles panel work.